 If the spot is still wet, you should blot it with a towel.
 Don’t rub, as it will just spread the urine around.
 Use a towel you don’t mind messing up, as removing the smell from the towel may be difficult.
 You can use paper towels, but you may end up going through quite a few.
 Plus, they will stink up your trash!
 Plan to take it out right away.

 Alternatively, you can put the paper towels in a plastic bag and then close it.
 This will keep the smell in and prevent it from stinking up your garbage.

 Next, use cold water to rinse the area.
 You only want to use a little bit to re-dampen the spot.
 If you use too much, you may end up spreading the stain, which is the last thing you want to do.
 Then, use a wet vacuum to remove the excess water.
 You may want to repeat this a number of times until the majority of the urine appears to be removed.

 If you don’t have a vacuum capable of sucking up liquids, you can blot the stain again with a towel.
 If you decide to go this route, we don’t recommend using paper towels, as you will go through a lot.

 3. Use an Enzymatic Cleaner

 You don’t just want to use any cleaner when cleaning cat urine.
 Instead, you should aim to use an enzymatic cleaner.
 These cleaners contain enzymes, which help remove the cat urine specifically.
 There are many available at pet stores and online.
-We particularly like Nature’s Miracle Advanced, as it is made specifically for cat stains.
-However, there are lots of very good options on the market.

 Use the cleaner as directed.
 Usually, this involves spraying the spot and letting it sit for a few moments.
 Read the directions and follow them closely for the best results.